Bronchopulmonary dysplasia: Cause

 Prolonged high oxygen delivery in premature infants causes necrotizing bronchiolitis and alveolar septal injury, with inflammation and scarring.
 This results in hypoxemia.
 Today, with the advent of surfactant therapy and high frequency ventilation and oxygen supplementation, infants with BPD experience much milder injury without necrotizing bronchiolitis or alveolar septal fibrosis.
 Instead, there are usually uniformly dilated acini with thin alveolar septa and little or no interstitial fibrosis.
-It develops most commonly in the first 4 weeks after birth.
+It develops most commonly in the first four weeks after birth.
+Bronchopulmonary dysplasia is now known to be due to abnormal wound healing in response to injury; it has been linked to alterations in the Wnt/beta-catenin pathway.

 Diagnosis

 Earlier criteria

-The classic diagnosis of BPD may be assigned at 28 days of life if the following criteria are met:
+The classic diagnosis of bronchopulmonary dysplasia may be assigned at 28 days of life if the following criteria are met: